 Before the eta of multi-core processors, my techie friends and I spent much of our college years striving to squeeze our computer hardware to the limit.
 CPU clock speed felt like the most important thing in the world as we spent endless evening hunched over our desktops, tinkering with the amount of thermal paste to use or the perfect way to route cables in order to maximize airflow.

-An early processor of line was the AMD Duron, the little brother of their flagship product.
+An early processor of mine was the AMD Duron, the little brother of their flagship Athlon.
 It was a speedy little chip, but most importantly it could be “unlocked” with very little effort.
 Most CPU manufacturers put hard stops on how high their chips could go; after all, if you could get their third-tier chip up to second-tier speeds, how could they hope to sell the more expensive chips?
-Unlocking the Duron—which in some cases just required a graphite pencil, and others a special pen with capacitive ink, applied under bright lights and heavy magnification, to tiny metal leads visible on the surface of the chip—allowed us to tell the processor how high it should try to go, rather than adhering to AMD’s rules.
+Unlocking the Duron—which in some cases just required a graphite pencil and others a special pen with capacitive ink, applied under bright lights and heavy magnification to tiny metal leads visible on the surface of the chip—allowed us to tell the processor how high it should try to go, rather than adhering to AMD’s rules.

 Without going too deeply into the rabbit warren that is CPU frequency tuning, the process largely relied on three variables: the front-side bus, CPU multiplier, and voltage.
 The first two numbers were combined in various combinations to get the highest value possible, and voltage would be increased to try to push enough energy to the chip, without frying it.
 The enemy in all cases was heat.